ericrkuo/paiku/README.md

 ## Proof of Concept

 At a high-level, our proof-of-concept focuses on expressing the 5-7-5 syllable structure of Haikus.
-We've separated our code into two main modules, [src.pl](https://github.students.cs.ubc.ca/ngduy28/cpsc-312-project-prolog/blob/poc/prolog/src.pl) (focuses on the core logic) and [api.pl](https://github.students.cs.ubc.ca/ngduy28/cpsc-312-project-prolog/blob/poc/prolog/api.pl) (makes API calls).
+We've separated our code into two main modules, [src.pl](https://github.students.cs.ubc.ca/ngduy28/cpsc-312-project-prolog/blob/poc/prolog/src.pl) (focuses on the core logic) and [api.pl](https://github.students.cs.ubc.ca/ngduy28/cpsc-312-project-prolog/blob/poc/prolog/api.pl) (calls Datamuse API).
 In more detail, it consists of the following:

 ### 1. A way to outline the basic structure of a haiku
 Given a dataset of words and their syllables, our program will generate each line of a haiku while adhering to the number of syllables needed.
 The basic structure of our haiku is expressed with the predicate [haiku_lines/2](https://github.students.cs.ubc.ca/ngduy28/cpsc-312-project-prolog/blob/poc/prolog/src.pl#L22-L29).